-The best inspirations for poetry, or any art, really, as with the case of Owen’s 1914, come from anything that is real and important in the life of the writer.
-For Wilfred Owen, inspiration could be found in his first-hand experience of the First World War, for which he is well-known today; his poetry, written based on his own experiences in the trenches and battlefields of that war, serves as a vivid account of the brutality of that war.
+Wilfred Owen got inspiration in his first-hand experience of the First World War, for which he is well-known today; Owen’s poetry, written based on his own experiences in the trenches and battlefields of that war, serves as a vivid account of the brutality of that war.
 His writing is honest and uncensored, painting powerful images that are beautifully written while simultaneously being horrific in nature.
-In the poetry of Wilfred Owen, 1914 lives on in his work named after that fateful year.
+In the poems of Wilfred Owen, ‘1914′ lives on in his work named after that fateful year.

 War broke: and now the Winter of the world

 The foul tornado, centred at Berlin,

 Is over all the width of Europe whirled,